apache/openwhisk-deploy-kube/kubernetes/invoker/README.md

 ```

 If you would then like to restrict nodes farther so that
-they only run Invoker podes, you can set some taints:
+they only run Invoker pods, you can set some taints:

 ```
 kubectl taint nodes [node name] dedicated=invoker:NoSchedule